Office of Postsecondary Education (OPE), Department of Education (ED).

-In accordance with the Paperwork Reduction Act of 1995, ED is requesting the Office of Management and Budget (OMB) to conduct an emergency review of a new information collection.
+In accordance with the Paperwork Reduction Act of 1995, ED is proposing a revision of a currently approved collection.

 Start Further Info

 For specific questions related to collection activities, please contact Karen Epps, (202) 377-3711.

 Start Supplemental Information